kipprice/github-activity-log/README.md

     - **GitHub Organizations**: the GitHub organizations to look within; this can be user-specific or repo-specific.
 Leave blank for all.
     - **GitHub Branches**: within the specified orgs, what branches should have PRs included.
 Leave blank for all.
     - **Lookback Days**: the number of days this search should run on
+    - **Port**: the port to run the app on; defaults to 8080
-1. Run the docker container with `docker run`
+1. Run the docker container via `sh run.sh`
+1. Go to [http://localhost:8080](http://localhost:8080) (or to whatever port you configured) to see the GitHub activity data